RensithUdara/rensithudara/README.md

   <img src="https://github-readme-streak-stats.herokuapp.com/?user=rensithudara&theme=algolia" alt="GitHub Streak" />
 </p>

-### 🎯 My Goals for 2024:
+### 🎯 My Goals for 2025:
 - **Master** Flutter & Dart for building efficient cross-platform mobile apps.
 - **Contribute** to more open-source projects and strengthen my community presence.
 - **Develop** full-stack applications with React, Node.js, and MongoDB, incorporating AI features.
-- **Write** at least 1 tech article per month to improve my technical writing and share knowledge.
+- **Write** at least 2 tech articles per month to improve my technical writing and share knowledge.
-- **Participate** in coding challenges and hackathons to push my limits and learn new things.
+- **Participate** in global hackathons and coding challenges to gain more exposure and expertise.
+- **Expand** my portfolio with impactful projects that solve real-world problems.
+- **Engage** more in tech communities and mentor aspiring developers.

 ### 📎 Other Links:
 - [My Portfolio](https://rensithudara.github.io/portfolio/)

 ### 🚀 Let’s Build Something Amazing Together!
 Feel free to reach out if you're interested in collaborating on tech projects or just want to chat about the future of software development. 😄